esoh/fitzpo-old/README.md

 1. `cd fitzpo` to go to base directory
 1. `npm i` to install dependencies

-### Setting up MySQL and other credentials
+### Setting up
-1. Enter your MySQL credentials in `fitzpo/root/backend/.env` as environmental variables (See the [wiki](https://github.com/esoh/fitzpo/wiki/Environments,-Secrets,-and-Keys))
+1. Enter your MySQL credentials in `fitzpo/root/backend/.env` as environmental variables (See the [wiki](https://github.com/esoh/fitzpo/wiki/Environments,-Secrets,-and-Keys)) as well as any other necessary environmental variables, such as the environment (`NODE_ENV=development|test|production`).
+1. Install `sequelize-cli` for command line interface (`npm install -g sequelize-cli`)
+1. Create the database in `fitzpo/root/backend` for the set environment using `sequelize db:create`.

 ### Running both website and backend server
 1. `npm run dev` to run in development mode